Quadratic variation and quadratic roughness

-Section \ref{sec:wellbalanced} defines the class of balanced sequences of partitions and discusses asymptotic comparability of such partitions.
+{\bf Outline.} Section \ref{sec:definitions} recalls the definition of quadratic variation along a sequence of partitions, following \cite{chiu2018,follmer1981}.
+Section \ref{sec:wellbalanced} defines the class of balanced partition sequences and discusses asymptotic comparability of such partitions.
 Section \ref{sec:roughness} introduces the concept of {\it quadratic roughness} and explores some of its properties.
-In particular we show that Brownian paths satisfy this property almost-surely (Theorem \ref{thm.brownian}).
+In particular, we show that typical Brownian paths almost-surely satisfy this irregularity property (Theorem \ref{thm.brownian}).

-Section \ref{sec:mainresult} shows that quadratic roughness of a path is a sufficient condition for the invariance of quadratic variation with respect to the choice of partitions (Theorem \ref{main.theorem}).
-This result allows to give a definition of quadratic variation invariant with respect to the choice of the partition sequence (Proposition \ref{prop.qv}).
+Section \ref{sec:mainresult} shows that the quadratic roughness of a path is a sufficient condition for the invariance of quadratic variation with respect to the choice of partitions (Theorem \ref{main.theorem}).
+This result allows to give a definition of quadratic variation invariant with respect to the choice of the partition sequences (Proposition \ref{prop.qv}).
+Section \ref{sec:ito} builds on these results to arrive at a robust formulation of the pathwise F\"ollmer-It\^o calculus.
+Section \ref{sec:localtime} extends these results to pathwise local time.